Ferrero clinches long-term green PPA deal with Falck Renewables

 Like other companies in Europe, Ferrero is under growing pressure to shift toward greener energy.
 It has pledged to cut its own emissions by 50% by 2030.

-Earlier this month phone company Telecom Italia (TLIT.MI) signed a large PPA with Italy's biggest wind operator ERG (ERG.MI).
+Earlier this month phone company Telecom Italia signed a large PPA with Italy’s biggest wind operator ERG.

 Our Standards: The Thomson Reuters Trust Principles.